kepejas/github-repos/README.md

 #### How to insert a token
 Find a file  ``
 src/config.js
-``   and define and insert your github token:
+``   and  insert your github token

 ``
 export const token = 'your token here'
 ``

-Make your token has `repo` and `user` scopes in order to star or unstar a repo using this app.
+Make sure your token has `repo` and `user` scopes in order to be able star or unstar a repo using this app.

 #### Tests
 ``
 npm run test
-`` to run project tests
+`` to run project's unit tests

 ### More information

-Project is made with ``create-react-app`` and has some npm task within.
+Project is made with ``create-react-app`` and has its own npm task included within `package.json`.
 Running ``npm run eject`` will permanently remove all `create-react-app` configurations from this project.
+Once this done, it cannot be reverted.

 How to create a token:
 https://github.com/settings/tokens